sidney-eliot/3d-artists-handbook/content/resources.md

 ## 3D Model Websites
-For learning purposes it can be a great help to look at and dissect models from games and other artist.
+For learning purposes it can be a great help to look at and dissect models from games and other artists.

 - [Cubebrush](https://cubebrush.co/marketplace?resource=3D%20assets&exclude_category=Game%20ready)
 - [Flipped Normals](https://flippednormals.com/)